Homemade Vegetable Stock Powder – DIY Bouillon & Historical Tips

 Historical Context: Stocks & Seasoning Powders

 While medieval cooks didn’t have instant bouillon cubes, they understood concentrated flavor.
-Period kitchens used reduced broths, dried herbs, and preserved vegetables to season dishes year-round.
-A dried stock powder made with salt and herbs echoes these historic preservation methods.
+Period kitchens used reduced broths, dried herbs, and preserved aromatics to season dishes year-round.
+Powdours—custom spice-and-salt blends like powdour fort (strong) and powdour douce (sweet)—functioned much like modern flavor bases: small, portable, and powerful.

 Vegetable Stock Powder Recipe